1. Why Command Line?

 5.1.
 Where is the documentation?

 If you are expecting a comprehensive compendium covering the exact structure of all of the configuration files used by Checkmk, we will unfortunately have to disappoint you here.
-The complexity and diversity contained in the configuration files is simply too much to describe completely in a handbook.
+The complexity and diversity contained in the configuration files is simply too much to describe completely in this User guide.

-The following example shows an entire completed parameter set for the Check plug-in which monitors file systems in Checkmk.
-Because of the many parameters, the screenshot is divided into four parts, and set in lower-case characters:
+The following example shows an entire completed parameter set for the check plug-in which monitors file systems in Checkmk.
+Because of the many parameters, the screenshot is divided into two parts, and set in lower-case characters:

 The corresponding passage in the configuration file looks like this (somewhat more nicely formatted):